 The Canada Winter Games represent a unique opportunity for young athletes to reach for and participate in a high level competition with peers from across Canada.
 For some athletes, it will represent a pinnacle in their sporting career; for others it will be an important step on a longer journey in sport.
 Speed skating is able to send male and female teams in both the short track and long track disciplines, with a total of up to nine athletes per gender.
-PEI training team programs typically begin two to three seasons in advance of the Games, giving young athletes the opportunity to learn and hone skills they can draw upon for the rest of their lives – skills such as long term goal setting, perseverance, discipline, resilience and team work.
+PEI’s speed skating training team programs give young athletes the opportunity to learn and hone skills they can draw upon for the rest of their lives – skills such as goal setting, perseverance, discipline, resilience and team work.

 2019 Canada Winter Games – Red Deer, Alberta

 February 15 – 22, 2019